 More than 80 years ago, Jewish engineer JOSEF GANZ amazed the people of Frankfurt by racing his revolutionary MAY BUG prototype over the city streets and sidewalks.
 This lightweight, rear-engined car was part of his dream for the German people: a Volkswagen that anyone could afford.
 Two years later, Ganz presented his ‘German Volkswagen’ before Chancellor Adolf Hitler at the 1933 Berlin motor show – but as a Jew, he was soon arrested by the Gestapo and any connection between him and what soon became “Hitler’s Volkswagen project” was erased from the pages of history… until today.

-Watch the trailer of the brand new 2019 documentary “GANZ: How I Lost My Beetle” from Suzanne Raes.
-In Dutch cinemas from May 2 and soon world-wide:
+Watch the trailer of the documentary “GANZ: How I Lost My Beetle” from Suzanne Raes:

 Test-driving restored 1933 Standard Superior by Josef Ganz